tibia-oce/map-editor/README.md

 The assets used in the map editor are shared between a number of other services.
 They are tracked via [Git](https://git-scm.com/) to make collaboration and version tracking easier.

 To get started contributing to the Mythbound world map and assets, you'll need to follow these [instructions](https://github.com/tibia-oce/assets?tab=readme-ov-file#prerequisites).

-## Committing changes

-If you follow the above [instructions](https://github.com/tibia-oce/assets?tab=readme-ov-file#prerequisites), you're changes were tracked against the published assets.